CCheukKa/CCheukKa/Journal.md

 ### 10-10-2022
 #### Biomechanics quiz 1 results released
 > I don't think I have seen results this horrible ever.
 I got only 60% in the quiz, but I guess it was somewhat expected.
 I am not too particularly shaken by it since each quiz only accounts for 10% of the total course grade, but I guess I should do better.
 Although I would argue that I don't agree with quite a handful of questions with the way they are phrased and the way they were interpreted.
 I mean this is by all means a physics course but for some reason taught not by physics professors, so it is a little bit sketchier than I would've like, not to mention that the entire paper is apparently not even set by the professors but instead by the TA.
 Let's hope the next quiz would serve me better.

+### 18-10-2022
+#### Complex Analysis and Differential Equations midterm
+> This might actually be the easiest exam I have done in my life, and the scary thing is that I might not actually be exaggerating.
+My preferred method of studying tend to be only doing past papers and less about actually reading into the material since I find learning by doing much more effective.
+The thing is that, literally every single question in the entire paper is copied straight from past papers.
+I have literally seen and done and read the solution of every single question before.
+I would genuinely be surprised if I don't get something like ~90% unless I make some stupid blunder (although I do tend to do that a lot).
+Laziest setter ever.